Table of contents:

 Causes of auditory dyslexia

-To understand what causes auditory dyslexia we need to focus on the cognitive skills that underpin language-related functions.
-Cognitive skills of importance include phonological awareness, verbal short-term memory, and rapid automatized naming.
+To understand what causes auditory dyslexia, we must focus on the cognitive skills underpinning language-related functions.
+Cognitive skills of importance include phonological awareness and verbal short-term memory.

 1.)
 Phonological awareness

-Phonological awareness refers to an individual’s awareness of the phonological structure, or sound structure, of language.
-It is a listening skill that includes the ability to distinguish units of speech, such as rhymes, syllables in words, and individual phonemes in syllables.
+Phonological awareness refers to an individual’s awareness of a language’s phonological or sound structure.
+It is a listening skill that includes distinguishing speech units, such as rhymes, syllables in words, and individual phonemes in syllables.

 Phonemic awareness is a subset of phonological awareness that focuses on recognizing and manipulating phonemes, the smallest units of sound.
-The two most important phonemic awareness skills are segmenting and blending.
+The two most crucial phonemic awareness skills are segmenting and blending.
 Segmenting is breaking a word apart into its individual sounds.
 Blending is saying a word after each of its sounds is heard.
-If a child can segment, he can say f-i-sh after hearing the word fish.
-If he can blend, he is able to say the word fish after hearing the individual sounds f-i-sh.
+If a child can segment, they can say f-i-sh after hearing the word fish.
+If they can blend, they can say the word fish after hearing the individual sounds f-i-sh.
 Phonemic awareness is said to be a foundational skill for phonics, which in turn is the foundation for reading.

 2.)
 Verbal short-term memory

-Verbal memory involves recall for words or verbal items.
-Verbal memory is considered to be a type of short-term memory, which reflects the ability to hold information as “active” or available in one’s mind for a brief amount of time.
-Short-term verbal memory (STVM) involves three components: capacity, duration, and encoding.
-Capacity refers to the amount of information a person can hold in their STVM.
-Duration refers to the amount of time that a person can retain the information in their STVM.
-Encoding is a technique that is used to retain STVM, and may include mental or verbal rehearsal and repetition of the items (Southcountychildandfamily.com, 2015).
+Verbal short-term memory involves capacity, duration, and encoding.
+Capacity refers to the amount of information a person can hold in their memory.
+Duration refers to how long a person can retain the information in their memory.
+Encoding is a technique used to retain information and may include mental or verbal rehearsal and repetition of the items.

 Treatment of auditory dyslexia